endatabas/endb-book/src/reference/http_api.md

 If a [client](https://github.com/endatabas/endb/tree/main/examples) is not available for your programming language yet, your app can interact directly with the Endb HTTP API.
-Any HTTP client may be used but in the examples below, we'll use `curl` to demonstrate the API without writing any code.
+Any HTTP client may be used but in the examples below we'll use `curl` to demonstrate the API without writing any code.

 You can send SQL statements to `endb` over HTTP: